 Roughly 1,000 users click through to Premium Schools from College Match - ~900% increase.

 We needed to drive more students to fill out inquiry forms for Premium Schools that have forms included (not all schools choose to include this option).
-University of Arizona is an example of such a school.
+As of the time this was updated, University of Arizona is an example of such a school.
 The inquiry form is visible at the top of the page, but when the user scrolls down the page, access to that CTA is lost.

 After making the page navigation bar sticky, twice as many students fill out inquiry forms for Premium Schools - an increase of 100%.

 Our goal was to get more people to click on the CTA buttons on the home page and convert to completion.

 0.99% click “Search Colleges” and finish College Match.

 1.92% click “Search Scholarships” and finish Scholarship Match.